SciML/DiffEqDocs.jl/docs/src/examples/kepler_problem.md

 ## Manifold Projection

 In this example, we know that energy and angular momentum should be conserved.
-We can achieve this through mainfold projection.
+We can achieve this through manifold projection.
 As the name implies, it is a procedure to project the ODE solution to a manifold.
-Let's start with a base case, where mainfold projection isn't being used.
+Let's start with a base case, where manifold projection isn't being used.

 ```@example kepler
 using DiffEqCallbacks